nathanlamontsmith12/heroku-example/README.md

 2. Install `create-react-app` if you don't have it already.
 If your project is already created using this, use that project instead.
    `npm install -g create-react-app` or `yarn global add create-react-app`

 3. Run `create-react-app new-project-name` using whatever name you please.
 If your project is already created using this, use that project instead.
+Make sure it runs with `npm start` or `yarn start`

 4. Make sure your git status is all clean, if not, commit up everything.
+Note: If you used `npm` you'll need to remove the `yarn.lock` file and make sure this change is commited.

    `git add .`

    `git commit -m "Stuff changed"`

 5. On [heroku](https://dashboard.heroku.com/apps), create a new app.